fatali-fataliyev/exman/README.md

 # exman

+---

-A simple expenses manager between groups in GO
+ExMan is a simple expenses calculator between group members.